Ripjetski6502/A8CLibrary/README.md

 Version 1.47 brings IsSD() to A8LibDOS, which detects and returns if SpartaDOS is present or not.

+Version 1.50 brings RAW2INT() to A8LibMisc, which converts raw key codes to internal key codes.
+Added GConf() to A8LibGadg which presents a confirmation prompt and asks for Yes/No.  Added GAlertM() and deprecated GAlert() in A8LibGadg.
+GAlertM() allows setting a severity warning as the alert window title, which allows for longer messages.
+GAlert() is still supported through precompiler translation.
+Added StrTrm() to A8LibStr which trims trailing space from a string.
+Fixed a bug in Menu() which allowed console keys to function as navigation keys.

 License: GNU General Public License v3.0

 See the LICENSE file for full license information.